-- 1. On DB2 Alphablox, open the following directory: <db2alpahblox dir>/bin/ - 2.
-Find the ChangeEssbase batch file (ChangeEssbase.bat on Windows or ChangeEssbase.sh on Linux and Windows), then run it. - 3.
+- 1. On DB2 Alphablox, open the following directory: <db2alpahblox dir>/bin/ , where <db2alpahblox dir> is the location of your DB2 Alphablox installation (for example, c:\alphablox\analytics\). - 2.
+Find the ChangeEssbase batch file (ChangeEssbase.bat on Windows or ChangeEssbase.sh on Linux and Windows) and then run it. - 3.
 A script window will appear, prompting you to enter the fully-qualified path for your installation of DB2 Alphablox, then press Enter. - 4.
-A list of available class library options will appear.
+A list of available class library options displays.
 Choose the appropriate option, depending on the Essbase version of the client libraries you want to use, then press Enter.
 If a particular option is not listed, use option 6 to use the existing Essbase client libraries (assuming you have replaced the default files with client library files you've installed separately). - 5.
 If the operation is successful, you will see a message stating that your system has been reconfigured. - 6.
 Restart DB2 Alphablox for the changes to take effect.